karkman/MMB-901_Metagenomics/Practicals/README.md

 ANVIO_PORT=XXXX
 ```

+For the interactive work you will need around 10G of memory and only 1 CPU.

-Then we need to set up the ports and we'll go this thru together.
+Then we need to set up the ports in VS Code.
+We'll go this thru together.
 After the port has been set, you can run the `anvi-interactive` to launch the interactive interface.

 ```bash
 anvi-interactive -c 03_ANVIO/CONTIGS.db -p 04_MAPPING/MERGED/PROFILE.db -P $ANVIO_PORT
 ```

-Other usefull command we will need to during binnning.
+Other usefull command we will need during binnning.

 ```bash
 anvi-refine -c 03_ANVIO/CONTIGS.db -p 04_MAPPING/MERGED/PROFILE.db -P $ANVIO_PORT -C PreCluster -b Bin_1